 Dumb Muscle: Lennie is a deconstruction of this trope, with almost all the death in the book is caused by Lennie accidentally killing something, due to his strength, and not realizing this until it is too late.

 Gentle Giant: Lennie is huge and loves cuddly animals and soft things.
+The problem is that because of his inability to control his strength, he frequently kills pets in cuddling them.

 Have a Gay Old Time: Curley's wife is referred to as "jail bait" a number of times, but she is not underage, it is used to mean that the workers are worried that she would accuse them of rape if they crossed her, and end up in prison.